 - Hot sauce

-- Cream cheese for a richer dip
+- A few tablespoons of cream cheese for a richer dip

 Ingredient Notes

-How to Make This Deviled Egg Dip
+How to Make Deviled Egg Dip

 Step 1: Prepare the Eggs